munificent/craftinginterpreters/outline.md

   probably means doing all of parsing for the whole grammar isn't a good idea: it's boring until later chapters do something with it.

+- kinds of content in a chapter
+  - main narrative with prose and code
+  - historical context and people
+  - further things to learn
+  - omitted alternatives
+  - exercises
+  - quotation at beginning of each chapter

 stuff to maybe include: